Wondering what to do in Sorrento? Experience “La Dolce Vita” in southern Italy and read on for the best things to do in Sorrento, Italy!

-And then came the Naples to Sorrento leg of the journey.
-Many people choose to take the Circumvesuviana train because the station is just below the main Napoli Centrale station.
+Option 1: By local train (Circumvesuviana) from Naples – Many people choose to take the Circumvesuviana train because the station is just below the main Napoli Centrale station.
 We should have known something was up when we paid eight Euros for two tickets.
 This was a massive blow after our previous train journey, which was simply put, delightful.
 The train itself was old, stuffy, packed, dirty, stinky, and I’m not even kidding (I have a witness), I nearly didn’t make it.

 To make things worse, we missed the direct train so stopped every two minutes on this ride from hell.
 I can’t and don’t want to even imagine what this would have been like in the dead of summer.
 If you are traveling with luggage I highly recommend against taking the Circumvesuviana.

 Since taking the Circumvesuviana 2 years ago, it has only gotten worse.
 In June 2017 we took the train from Pompeii back to Naples, and witnessed a massive argument that nearly escalated into a fight, and then were accosted by a gang of hooligans who stole from us.
 After hopping off the train and confronting them, they gave our property back and promptly decided to try to spit on us.
 Honestly one of the most infuriating travel experiences to date – avoid the Circumvesuviana train!